 A copy of our Disciplinary Procedures is available on request from the Student Support Centre.
 If your son or daughter should be involved with them, you will automatically be sent a copy of the appropriate document.
 Parents are encouraged to attend all relevant disciplinary meetings and we welcome their input into the process.

 The College is committed to providing your son or daughter with the best possible service, as detailed in the College Charter.
 However, if you believe that we have failed to live up to the high standards we set ourselves then please ask your son or daughter to let us know by firstly raising the issue directly with the person or office concerned, or if unable to do so then by raising the matter with their Personal Tutor.
 If neither of these options is possible then please ask them to talk to the Student Support Manager, Bill Scott, who is based in the Student Support Centre.

-If, after your son or daughter’s efforts to resolve the situation, you are unsatisfied then please set out your complaint in writing to the Head of Teaching Team, or the Head of Quality and Staff Development, Shonagh Butler or the Principal, James Staniforth.
+If, after your son or daughter’s efforts to resolve the situation, you are unsatisfied then please set out your complaint in writing to the Head of Teaching Team, or the Head of Quality, Shonagh Butler or the Principal, James Staniforth.